-During a sequential read, the device transmits data bytes starting from the previously set Register Pointer.
-The MCP9600/L00/RL00 increments an internal address pointer each time a byte transmission is successfully completed with an ACK bit from the master controller.
-Therefore, the device can sequentially output the entire register values shown in Table 5-1 (see Figure 4-6).
-A Stop Condition terminates the sequential read.
+During a sequential read, the device transmits data from the proceeding register, starting from the previously set Register Pointer.
+The MCP9600/L00 maintains an Internal Address Pointer, which is incremented at the completion of each read data transmission, followed by an ACK from the master.
+A Stop bit terminates the sequential read.